 Looking for a medieval sounding tone?
 Maybe Randy Rhoads “Dee” solo was your inspiration for picking up music, or perhaps it was the musical styling of Ritchie Blackmore in his latest project, “Blackmore's Night.”

-Then it’d probably be best for you to invest in the Hohner HC06 Classical Guitar.
-At just $89.99, this is a real bargain for beginners, but especially so for the classical style.
+Then it'd probably be best for you to invest in the Hohner HC06 Classical Guitar.
+This is a real bargain for beginners, but especially so for the classical style.

 Just be advised, these guitars require nylon strings for maximum sound quality and play ability.
 Using steel strings on this would be a mistake.
 The nylon strings are easier on the fingers, much easier to bend and manipulate.